Code-Institute-Submissions/mikey17-Munster-RFC-MS1/README.md

 #### Strategy

-My aim in the design was to keep the home page simplistic with a captivating image to get fans/users attention immediately, .I also wanted the user to be able to naviagte the site very easily and have it as user-friendly as possible.
+My aim in the design was to keep the home page simplistic with a captivating image to get fans/users attention immediately.I also wanted the user to be able to naviagte the site very easily and have it as user-friendly as possible.

 #### Scope